The Cheeger problem in abstract measure spaces: Introduction

 \section{Introduction}

 In the Euclidean framework, the \emph{Cheeger constant} of a given set $\Omega\subset \mathbb{R}^n$ is defined as

-where $\mathscr{L}^n(E)$ and $P(E)$ respectively denote the $n$-dimensional Lebesgue measure of $E$ and the variational perimeter of $E$.
-In the past decades, the Cheeger constant has been extensively studied and generalized in several research directions in view of its many applications: the lower bounds to the first eigenvalue of the Dirichlet $p$-Laplacian operator~\cite{KF03}, and the equivalence of such an inequality with Poincar\'e's~\cite{Milman09} (up to some convexity assumptions); the relation with the torsion problem~\cites{BE11, BEMP16}; the existence of sets with prescribed mean curvature~\cites{ACC05, LS20}; the existence of graphs with prescribed mean curvature~\cites{Giu78, LS18}; the reconstruction of noisy images~\cites{CL97, ROF92}; the minimum flow-maximum cut problem~\cites{Str83, Gri06}, with medical applications~\cite{AT06}.
-In addition, the Cheeger constant has been employed in elastic-plastic models of plate failure~\cite{Kel80}, and some of its weighted variants have found applications to Bingham fluids and landslide models~\cite{ILR05}.
-Quite surprisingly, the Cheeger constant of a square even appears in a theoretic elementary proof of the Prime Number Theorem~\cite{Ban64}!
+where $\mathscr{L}^n(E)$ and $P(E)$, respectively, denote the $n$-dimensional Lebesgue measure of $E$ and the variational perimeter of $E$.
+The constant was first introduced by Jeff Cheeger in a Riemannian setting as a way to bound from below the first eigenvalue of the Laplace--Beltrami operator~\cite{Cheeger70}.
+The argument proposed is sound and robust, as noticed even earlier by Maz'ya~\cites{Maz62,Maz62-2} (an English translation is available in~\cite{Grigo98}).

-Because of its numerous applications, several authors have been drawn to the subject and started to investigate the same problem and these links also in frameworks different from the usual Euclidean one.
-Actually, the constant was first introduced in a Riemannian setting as a way to bound from below the first eigenvalue of the Laplace--Beltrami operator~\cite{Cheeger70}.
-The argument proposed by Cheeger is sound and robust, as noticed even earlier by Maz'ya~\cites{Maz62,Maz62-2} (an English translation is available in~\cite{Grigo98}) and is apt to be ported to several other settings.
+In the past decades, the Cheeger constant has been extensively studied in view of its many applications: the lower bounds on the first eigenvalue of the Dirichlet $p$-Laplacian operator~\cite{KF03} and the equivalence of such an inequality with Poincar\'e's one~\cite{Milman09} (up to some convexity assumptions); the relation with the torsion problem~\cites{BE11, BEMP16}; the existence of sets with prescribed mean curvature~\cites{ACC05, LS20}; the existence of graphs with prescribed mean curvature~\cites{Giu78, LS18}; the reconstruction of noisy images~\cites{CC07, CL97, DAG09, ROF92}; and the minimum flow-maximum cut problem~\cites{Str83, Gri06} and its medical applications~\cite{AT06}.
+In addition, the Cheeger constant has been employed in elastic-plastic models of plate failure~\cite{Kel80} and (its Euclidean-weighted variant) has found applications to Bingham fluids~\cite{HG23} and landslide models~\cite{ILR05}.
+Moreover, the Cheeger constant of a square has been recently used to provide an elementary proof of the Prime Number Theorem~\cite{Ban64}.
+For more literature and a general overview of the problem, we refer the interested reader to the two surveys~\cites{Leo15, Parini11}.